theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 Then it should be as simple as opening the homebrew launcher on your 3DS and running the app.

 ### Get up and running for Wii U
-Download the .zip file in the Releases tab.
+Download the .zip file in the Releases tab or [nightly build](https://nightly.link/NateXS/Scratch-3DS/workflows/nightly-wiiu/main/Scratch%20Wii%20U%20Nightly.zip).

 Unzip the file in your `sdcard:/wiiu/apps/` folder.

-Place the scratch project you want to run inside this folder as well.
+Place the scratch project you want in `sdcard:/wiiu/scratch-wiiu/`
 - The Scratch project MUST be named `project.sb3`, all lowercase.

 Then it should be as simple as opening the app on your Wii U!

+> [!NOTE]
+> The first controller connected will be the only one that will work with Scratch Wii U.

 ### Building